kasper-piskorski/docs/pages/documentation/7-examples/SQL-migration.md

 ## Migrating the World

-In this example, we will show you how to import SQL data, from a relational database, to a Grakn graph.
+In this example, we will show you how to import SQL data, from a relational database, to Grakn.
 The code for this example can be found in our [github repo](https://github.com/graknlabs/sample-projects/tree/master/example-sql-migration).
 We have a [blog post](https://blog.grakn.ai/populating-mindmapsdb-with-the-world-5b2445aee60c#) that also discusses SQL migration, using the migration shell script.

 ### Prerequisites